KDE/documentation-develop-kde-org/source/components/checkbox.rst

 Is this the right control
 ~~~~~~~~~~~~~~~~~~~~~~~~~

--  Use check boxes for non-exclusive options that have clear
+-  Use checkboxes for non-exclusive options that have clear
    alternatives.
 Mutually exclusive options should use a set of
    :doc:`radio buttons <radiobutton>` or a :doc:`combo box <combobox>`.